Data Collection for our Platform

 Server to Server Technology with Third Parties

-DataXu may synchronize anonymous identifiers collected above with those of third parties (including cross-device identifiers). .
+DataXu may synchronize anonymous identifiers collected above with those of third parties (including cross-device identifiers as described in the Cross-Device and Cross-App Technology section below).
 We do not control the privacy practices of these third parties.
-To prevent the collection of data by these third parties, you should either disable cookies through your browser.
+To learn more about how you can exercise choices with respect to other companies’ collection and use of certain data online for purposes of Interest-Based Advertising, please visit http://www.aboutads.info/choices and http://www.networkadvertising.org/choices/.

 DO NOT TRACK

-Our technology does not respond to “do not track” (a/k/a DNT) signals or similar mechanisms transmitted by web browsers.
-To learn more about how you can exercise choices about the collection and use of certain data online for purposes of targeted advertising, please visit http://www.aboutads.info/consumers
+Our technology does not respond to “do not track” (a/k/a DNT) signals or similar mechanisms transmitted by web browsers or mobile device operating systems, such as the “Limit Ad Tracking” feature in iOS.
+To learn more about how you can exercise choices about the collection and use of certain data online for purposes of Interest-Based Advertising, please see the Opting Out section below.

-- Block cookies by entirely disabling cookie use in your browser or setting your browser to ask your permission before setting a cookie.
-If you entirely block cookies, this may cause some websites to work incorrectly.
+You may also block cookies entirely by disabling cookie use in your browser or by setting your browser to ask your permission before setting a cookie.
+If you block cookies entirely, this may cause some websites to work incorrectly.

 SELF-REGULATORY MEMBERSHIPS AND PRIVACY PROGRAMS

-DataXu is a member of the Network Advertising Initiative and complies with the 2013 NAI Code of Conduct.
+DataXu is a member of the Network Advertising Initiative (NAI) and complies with the 2015 NAI Code of Conduct and 2013 NAI Mobile Application Code.
 You may also opt out of DataXu and other NAI members on the NAI site.
-To find out more and/or opt-out of NAI member cookies,
+To find out more and/or opt-out of NAI member cookies, click here.

-DataXu is in compliance with the Digital Advertising Alliance (DAA) Code, and advertisements served by the Platform may be served with the DAA Ad Choices icon, which notifies the user that behavioral information has been utilized to serve an ad and allows users to access and review the use of their information.
-To find out more about the DAA or opt out of DAA member cookies, click here.
+DataXu adheres to the Digital Advertising Alliance’s (DAA) Self-Regulatory Principles for Online Behavioral Advertising and related DAA guidance, including the DAA’s Application of Self-Regulatory Principles to the Mobile Environment.
+Advertisements served by the Platform may be served with the DAA Advertising Options icon, which notifies the user that interest-based information has been utilized to serve an ad and allows users to access and review the use of their information.
+To find out more about the DAA and/or opt out of DAA member cookies, click here.

 Data Storage and Security